-All changes to the present CPS under consideration by the PPMB shall be disseminated to interested parties for a period of minimum 10 days.
-The date of issuance and the effective date are indicated on the title page of the present CPS.
-The effective date will be at least 2 days later than the date of publication.
+All changes to the present CPS under consideration by the PPMB shall be disseminated to interested parties before publication.
+The effective date is indicated on the title page of the present CPS.

 9.12.3 Circumstances under which OID must be changed